resterampeberlin/rr_ArduinoUtils/README.md

 - **PROJECT_NAME** will be replaced by library name in `library-template.json`

 The last two points are only applicable if you build a library.
-For a normal programm you should set those values in `Doxyfile`
+For a project you should set those values in `Doxyfile`

 # Create a PlatformIO library and package it